relaycorp/ddos-report/src/content/docs/mitigations/authentication.md

 To deter abuse,
 servers could be blocked by their domain name.
+Additionally,
-Additionally, in decentralised systems, offending domain names could be reported to [Spamhaus](https://www.spamhaus.org/domain-reputation/) or a dedicated registry.
+offending domain names could be reported to [Spamhaus](https://www.spamhaus.org/domain-reputation/) or a dedicated registry to alert other services.

 ## See also